Diversify and Disambiguate: Learning From Underspecified Data: Diversify and Disambiguate

-We note that the computation of the empirical distributions needed for the mutual information term \cref{eq:mi} is easily parallelized across within-batch examples using modern deep learning libraries, as we show in \cref{app:sec:code}.
+We note that the quantities needed for the mutual information term \cref{eq:mi} is easily computed in parallel across examples within a batch using modern deep learning libraries; we show a code snippet in \cref{app:sec:code}.
 In practice, the cost of computing the objective \cref{eq:objective} is dominated by the cost of feeding two batches---one source and one target---to the network.
 The time- and space- complexity of one step in the \Div stage is approximately $\times 2$ compared to a standard SGD step in optimizing ERM with the source data, and both can be reduced by using a smaller batch size.